Yipara logoYipara

 +

 Cat ear infections rarely resolve without treatment and typically worsen over time.
-Untreated ear infections can spread to the middle and inner ear, causing permanent hearing loss, balance problems, or serious systemic infections.
+Untreated ear infections can spread to the middle and inner ear, causing permanent hearing loss, balance problems, or serious infections spreading through the body.
 Ear mites won't go away on their own either — they continue to breed and spread.
 If you notice symptoms, get your cat checked promptly.

 What are the first signs of a cat ear infection?